 It was clear something in our house needed to change and that change had to come from me.
 99% of the time if you want your children’s behavior to change, this has to start with the parents and the overall home environment.

-When my son wanted to create a farm of rollie pollies and even though anything that’s an insect and wiggles gives me the creeps, I let him.
-When I said yes, because he had anticipated I’d say no, he let out a loud whoop and skipped across the yard to begin his hunt.
+- When my son wanted to create a farm of rollie pollies, I let him.
+When I said yes, because he had anticipated I’d say no, he let out a loud whoop and skipped across the yard to begin his hunt for his “pets.”

-When my two-year-old turned on the hose in the middle of the yard to make a mud pit while I ran inside to use the bathroom, instead of scolding her when I came back out, I let her roll around in it like a little piggie in seventh heaven.
+- When my two-year-old turned on the hose in the middle of the yard to make a mud pit while I ran inside to use the bathroom, I didn’t scold her.
+I let her roll around in it like a little piggie.

-It took some patience and learning how to pause before I responded, but a miraculous change began to happen in our house when I said ‘Yes‘ more.
+It took some patience and learning how to pause before I respond with a resounding ‘No,’ but a miraculous change began to happen in our house when I said ‘Yes‘ more.

 The tantrums and outbursts began subsiding.
 The back talk and eye rolls were cut in half.
 My children didn’t choose to ignore my requests from the kitchen about rough housing while I made dinner any longer.
-They stopped rough housing.
+They stopped rough housing and they started listening.

-For every ‘No’ I said or request I asked, they were received with more understanding because our home had reached a greater balance of positivity and respect for one another.
+For every ‘No’ I said or request I asked, those were received with more understanding because our home had reached a greater balance of positivity and respect for one another.

 Now when I say ‘No’ or ‘Stop,’ I do it because I’m concerned for their safety or need their immediate attention, not because sometimes it’s easier to say ‘No’ than find another solution.